eirikhanasand/iikg2001/exam/exam21.md

 5. Damage potential

 ## Question 39
-Three common assumptions made about sessions are: NOTE: Wrong choices give negative points Select one or more alternatives:
+Three common assumptions made about sessions are: NOTE: Wrong choices give negative points<br/>
+Select one or more alternatives:

 1. IPSec is used for the entire time.